 Changing Places is a series of exhibitions showing contemporary artists’ video within historic buildings across the country.
-Osterley Park and House is one of ten venues on this nationwide tour and hosts two video works by Bani Abidi and Desire Machine Collective, and a newly-commissioned installation of objects, drawing and sound by Imran Channa.
+Osterley Park and House is one of eight venues on this nationwide tour and hosts two video works by Bani Abidi and Desire Machine Collective, and a newly-commissioned installation of objects, drawing and sound by Imran Channa.

 The tour’s featured artists all live in, work in, or retain a connection to Bangladesh, India or Pakistan.
 The content of the works and their placement at Osterley highlights a shared history between England and South Asia, focusing on the international changes that are happening as a result of industrialisation.